pattonsgirl/CS3900-AppSoftwareDev/UI-UX/ProjectUpdate-UIUX.md

 ## Purpose / Objectives

-- Apply Jakob's Usability Heuristics to group project
-- Build a wireframe for group project
-- Build user flows for group project
+- Define user flows and application wireframes for group project
+- Understand how defining UI / UX elements defines the direction of upcoming project development

 ## Description